Magomed Tushayev

-Magomed Salaudinovich Tushayev (Магомед Салаудинович Тушаев; born 23 February 1986) is a Russian general and advisor to the Head of the Chechen Republic.
-He is a commander of the 141st Special Motorized Regiment (Kadyrovites).
+Magomed Salaudinovich Tushayev (Магомед Салаудинович Тушаев; born 23 February 1986) is a Russian Colonel and advisor to the Head of the Chechen Republic.
+He was a commander of the 141st Special Motorized Regiment.

-Tushayev is part of a group who terrorized the LGBT community in Chechnya.
+Tushayev is part of a group who terrorized LGBT people in Chechnya.
 This included the kidnapping and torture of dozens of men who were suspected to be gay.
 These acts have been called Chechnya's "anti-gay purge".

-In 2022, he was claimed to have been killed during the 2022 Russian invasion of Ukraine.
+In 2022, he was claimed to have been killed during the Russian invasion of Ukraine.
 However, posterior footage disputed this and showed that Tushayev was still alive.

 Biography

 Tushayev is an only child, and he was interested in the military since he was a child, being fascinated by the theme of military uniforms.
 After graduating from the school in Sernovodskoye in Chechnya, he studied finance and law in Makhachkala, Dagestan.
 In 2008, Tushayev joined the OMON, a special police unit within the National Guard of Russia.
 He later became a riot police officer in Chechnya, and was later transferred to the SOBR, another special unit.
 Tushayev was later made deputy head of the department of SOBR.

-In 2017, Tushayev became the commander of the 141st Special Motorized Regiment (Kadyrovites), one of the elite units of Russia, and started serving as commander in April 2018.
+In 2017, Tushayev became the commander of the 141st Special Motorized Regiment, one of the elite units of Russia, and started serving as commander in April 2018.

 In 2019, he was promoted to the rank of major.
 In 2021, Tushayev took part in tests at the training center of the National Guard of Russia in Stavropol Krai.
 After positive results, he obtained the right to wear a red beret, which is the highest distinction for special forces soldiers.

 Human rights abuses

 Tushayev is a close confidant of Ramzan Kadyrov, the Head of the Chechen Republic, and one of Kadyrov's three senior advisers.
 Tushayev was personally congratulated by Kadyrov on his 34th birthday.
 Tushayev was also one of the key executors of the anti-gay purges in Chechnya.
-According to the Daily Mirror, citing news from a Russian human rights organization, Tushayev was part of a group who terrorized the LGBT community in Chechnya.
-This included the kidnapping, torture and extrajudicial killing of dozens of men who were suspected to be gay.
-Tushayev also kidnapped gay human rights activist Ibrahim Selimkhanov in Moscow in May 2021 to Grozny to interrogate him about the Chechen LGBT community and people.
+According to the Daily Mirror, citing news from a Russian human rights organization, Tushayev was part of a group who terrorized LGBT people in Chechnya.
+This included the kidnapping, torture, and extrajudicial killing of dozens of men who were suspected to be gay.
+Tushayev also kidnapped gay human rights activist Ibrahim Selimkhanov in Moscow in May 2021 to Grozny to interrogate him about Chechen LGBT people.
 LGBT activists filed a complaint about the kidnapping of Selimkhanov to the Russian Federal Investigative Committee of the Russian Ministry of Justice, but officials refused to take further action.